zackspica/zackspica.github/_posts/2018-12-18-a-cartopy-example.md

 ---
-title: "The Stanford University map with cartopy and California outline"
+title: "The Stanford University Map and California Outline with Cartopy"
 layout: post
 comments: true
 use_code: true